lucavisinelli/XENONCHAM/README.md

 Written and maintained by Luca Visinelli and Sunny Vagnozzi.

 This repository contains code which is being actively used for research, so in places it may not be 100% clear.
-If you have any questions whatsoever, or if the code behaves in an unexpected way, please do not hesitate to contact the authors (luca_DOT_visinelli_AT_gmail_DOT_com or sunny_DOT_vagnozzi_AT_ast_DOT_cam_DOT_ac_DOT_uk).
+If you have any questions whatsoever, or if the code behaves in an unexpected way, please do not hesitate to contact the authors (luca.visinelli@gmail.com and sunny.vagnozzi@ast.cam.ac.uk).